 Salmon has a protein of amount of 20.4 gr per 100 grams of meat.
 Athletes love it because it’s low-fat, high-protein, and easy to prepare.
 In addition to the high protein amount, salmon contains vitamins A and D and calcium.

 In terms of preparation, as I already mentioned, the salmon is very easy to make, and it goes with a wide range of sides.
-Baked, grilled, or fried, the salmon would indulge your taste buds.
+Baked, grilled, fried, or raw the salmon would indulge your taste buds.

 Another upside is that it is available and affordable worldwide, fresh and frozen.